e33io/reference-wiki/installation-docs/debian-i3-installation.md

 # Debian i3 Installation

 The steps below work well with a Debian base installation as I covered in a [blog post](https://e33.io/913), and will install [i3](https://i3wm.org) with my [custom configurations and theming](https://github.com/e33io/dotfiles), along with a good base set of applications.
-The default configuration is for use with HiDPI monitors (192 dpi settings) and desktop-type computers, but there are options at the end of the script that let you change to 96 dpi settings for use with non-HiDPI monitors, and/or change to laptop-type (battery powered) computer settings.
+The default configuration is for use with HiDPI monitors (192 dpi settings for 2x scaling) and desktop-type computers, but there are options at the end of the script that let you change to non-HiDPI monitors (96 dpi settings for 1x scaling), and/or change to laptop-type (battery powered) computer settings.
 View my [custom keybindings](https://github.com/e33io/reference-wiki/tree/main/keybindings/i3-keybindings.md) to use session.

 &nbsp;